 Opera Gallery

 It is a gallery with an international vocation: it opened for the first time in Paris and Singapore simultaneously, and has 6 locations, including the one in Madrid.
-Its new venue is a boost for Spanish art, as it starts with the international representation of the painter Juan Genovés.
+Its new headquarters is a boost for Spanish art, as it starts with the international representation of the painter Juan Genovés.

 Guillermo de Osma Gallery